-If there is one thing that everyone dreads every time Winter rolls around, it has to be the flu.
+If there is one thing that everyone dreads every time Winter rolls around more than that constant feeling of being under the weather, it has to be the flu.
 And no, I’m not talking stinking cold man flu but real out and out flu.
 The type where seeking out flu prevention tips becomes a serious mama mission!

 Personally, I am so fearsome of the flu (I have asthma, and last time I had it, it was so severe I passed out and landed with my head in the airing cupboard which sounds funny but is not joke I assure you!), that I opt to have a vaccine every year.